jetbrains-academy/sql-course/Lesson2/task1/task.md

 # Using SQL as a calculator

-In this lesson, we will write our first SQL queries which calculate the values of some expressions.
+In this task, we will write our first SQL code which calculates the values of some expressions.
 These queries will not access or manipulate any tables.

 ## `SELECT` clause